Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 Learn our proven strategy to protect and grow your portfolio amid inflation, governmental shifts, and unprecedented volatility

-What we learned: The importance of carefully evaluating a company you’re going to own – no matter how trendy they might be – is the primary lesson we can learn from the tech bubble crash.
+The importance of carefully evaluating a company you’re going to own, no matter how trendy it might be, is the primary lesson we can learn from the tech bubble crash.

-Had investors taken more time to assess these company’s fundamentals, including the management, the moat, cash flow, and other factors rather than blindly hoping they were investing in the next big thing, much of the pain of the tech bubble bursting could have been avoided.
+Had investors taken more time to assess these companies’ fundamentals, including the management, the moat, cash flow, and other factors, rather than blindly hoping they were investing in the next big thing, much of the pain of the tech bubble bursting could have been avoided.

 4. The Housing Market Crash of 2008

-What we do know, though, is that financial institutions were taking on risky loans thanks to declining foreclosure rates and the fact that the Federal Reserve Bank was keeping the federal funds rate below 2%.
+What we do know, though, is that financial institutions were taking on risky loans thanks to declining foreclosure rates.
+The Federal Reserve Bank was also keeping the federal funds rate below 2%.

 Once real estate prices began to drop and the federal funds rate began to rise, credit in the US froze, leading to an economic collapse.